bkjones/MinistryOfPackages/README.rst

 What's After That?
 ====================

-1. Proxying requests to PyPI for easy_install, so MinistryOfPackages can be your primary index server for everything.
+1. Proxying requests to PyPI for pip, so MinistryOfPackages can be your primary index server for everything.

 2. Package caching.